-The Rough Green Snake has an average lifespan of 5 years in the wild, but they can reach up to 8 years.
+The Rough Green Snake has an average lifespan of 5 years in the wild, but can reach up to 8 years.
+They are not poisonous and are generally docile, allowing me to get up close and capture some truly unique shots.

 - AV Mode